 The Chief Executive Officer (in their role as Accounting Officer) must ensure the appropriate measures are in place for reviewing regularity.
-Support to the Chief Executive is provided by S4S and examples of the tests is included below.
+Examples of the tests is included below.

-- 1. Review the following documents to ensure the academy trust is working within the boundaries of regularity and propriety: - Reviews management accounts - Reviews compliance against the scheme of delegation - Reviews transactions for evidence of connected part transactions - Value for money practice - Adherence to tendering policies - Review of transactions confirming in line with delegated authorities as set out by the Academies Financial Handbook - Review of trustees/governors' minutes - 2.
+- 1. Review the following documents to ensure the academy trust is working within the boundaries of regularity and propriety: - Reviews management accounts - Reviews compliance against the scheme of delegation - Reviews transactions for evidence of connected part transactions - Value for money practice - Adherence to tendering policies - Review of trustees/governors' minutes - 2.
 A checklist is completed for each review undertaken.